PaulinaRog/gnNews/README.md

 ## Popup window

-#### Clicking on the read button opens up a popup window with content and link to the artile.
+#### Clicking on the read button opens up a popup window with content and link to the article.
 Data is downloaded from News API.
 News from US are set as default.

 ![App Screenshot](https://raw.githubusercontent.com/PaulinaRog/gnNews/main/screenshots/main-article.png)